Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Mathematical framework for the thermoelastic loss

-The $E_{diss}$ and $E_{stored}$ in the first deposited layer of Material $2$ are double counted in the two models.
-Taking it into account, the final expression of the total thermoelastic loss of a multilayer coating on a uniform substrate is given by
+The $E_{diss}$ and $E_{stored}$ terms in the first deposited layer of Material $2$ are double counted in the two regions.
+Therefore, the expression of the total thermoelastic loss of a homogeneous system, a substrate coated with a multilayer, is given by

 where $N$ is the total number of layers, $E_{diss,a_{2}}$ and $E_{stored,a_{2}}$ stand for the energy dissipated and stored in half a layer of Material 2, correspondingly.